Gopalakrusna Pattanayaka

-Born in 1784 in a karana family of Paralakhemundi, Gopalakrusna's father Banabasi Pattanayaka was in the service of the Gajapati kings of the powerful princely state of Odisha.
+Born in 1784 in an aristocratic Karan family of Paralakhemundi, Gopalakrusna's father Banabasi Pattanayaka was in the service of the Gajapati kings of the powerful princely state of Odisha.
 His mother's name was Lalita Dei.
 At the age of twenty, Gopalakrusna was married to a young girl by the name of Hira Dei.
 In the early days of his life, Gopalakrusna remained in the service of the Gajapati king as a panjia karana, an accountant-scribe.
 Later, after training from the virtuoso musician poet Bakrabak Chakrapani Pattanayaka, his fame as a poet and musician grew and the king subsequently offered him an exclusive position in the court to encourage his musical & literary pursuits.
 Kabisurjya Baladeba Ratha and Utkala Ghanta Jadumani Mahapatra were his contemporaries.
 Another Odissi musician, the poet Haribandhu was inspired by Gopalakrusna to write lyrics and set them to music.
 Haribandhu is credited with documenting a significant number of Gopalakrusna's songs, as the poet himself was not concerned with preserving his songs.
 Gopalakrusna would sing impromptu, overcome by divine inspiration and Haribandhu as a child would follow him, noting everything down onto a palm leaf.

 Gopalakrusna's writings have been published as anthologies more than once.
 The first significant anthology was made by the poet's own great-grandson, Ramakrusna Pattanayaka in 1919.
 Before Ramakrusna's anthology, smaller collections of the poet's work had appeared in bits and pieces in Damodar Patnaik's Sangita Sagara (1889-1903) and Gobinda Ratha's Chaupadi Chandrodaya (1895).
 The Gajapati press in Paralakhemundi had also published small booklets of the poet's work in the early 1900s.
 Subsequently, larger anthologies have been collated and published by Babaji Baisnaba Charana Dasa (195-60), Kabichandra Kali Charan Patnaik (1959), Saroj Kumar Panigrahi (1969) and Dr. Krushna Charan Behera (2002).

 A musical album called Lyrics of Gopalakrushna was made by the involvement of leading Odissi musicians and erstwhile chief minister Nandini Satapathy in the year 1970.
 Eminent Gurus such as Sangita Sudhakara Balakrushna Dash, Shyamamani Devi, Suramani Raghunath Panigrahi, Bhubaneswari Mishra and Indira Pratihari lent their voices to the various tracks.

 Gopalakrusna died in 1862.
 His last poem is said to be a prophecy of his death :

 At the poet's residence in Paralakhemundi, there is a life-size wooden statue of the poet.
 This statues was made in 1921 by Brundabana Chandra Patnaik, an elderly craftsman who had seen the poet during his lifetime.
 Some other items of his use, such as a karani stylus used by Odia scribes and his bodybuilding tools are preserved by the family.